banner graphic

 • Dose in tissue or silicon

-• Whole-Body Effective Dose Equivalent CAM, CAF, MAX, and FAX
+• Whole-Body Effective Dose Equivalent CAM, CAF, MAX, and FAX (NCRP-132 or NASA tissue weights)

 • LET (Linear Energy Transfer) in tissue or silicon